 CBT for schizophrenia also helps:

-CBT for depression helps people change their attitude about themselves.
+CBT for depression helps people change their attitudes about themselves.
 Therapists in a cognitive-behavioral therapy program help identify harmful reoccurring thoughts.
 Thoughts such as, “ Why get out of bed?” or “I’m worthless anyway.”

 CBT for depression brings awareness of how thoughts affect behaviors.
 This allows people to change their thinking.
 Long-term chronic CBT for depression manages symptoms and encourages Recovery for Life.